tomgxz/Kraken/REPORT.md

   - The central canvas will import the raw HTML and CSS files from the server and rely on data tags in the HTML element to understand what does what and how to edit it.
   - Whenever a widget is selected, a box will be drawn around it, with the ability to resize it.
 The style menu on the right will also populate with style options for the selected element that can be changed in real-time and previewed when hovered over so that the user can easily understand what certain buttons will do.
   - Whenever a widget is selected and held, an outline of the parent section's grid system is previewed, and the element can be moved around.
 It does this by tracking the cursor's position and relating that to the start position of the cursor on the widget (the anchor point) to render it in the correct place using left, right, top, and bottom CSS tags.
 When released, the widget will snap into the nearest grid space to where it was released.
-A similar thing happens when the user selects and holds one of the resize elements on the outline, where it tracks the cursor and then snaps into the closest grid space to resize it.
+A similar thing happens when the user selects and holds one of the resizeable elements on the outline, where it tracks the cursor and then snaps into the closest grid space to resize it.
   - The position parameters that are changed, as described above, are separate for the desktop and mobile views of the web page.
 Changing the position when the page is in desktop mode will not affect the position in mobile mode and vice versa.
   - When a widget is right-clicked, it will show useful commands such as copy, paste, delete and duplicate.
   >

 #### Desirable Features
-  - Ability to (export and) import sites in a zip file so you can transfer them between sites, which is different to downloading a usable copy of the website.
+  - Ability to (export and) import sites in a zip file so you can transfer them between sites, which differs from downloading a usable copy of the website.
 An export function may not be necessary as it is given in the site settings.
   >

   - An easy-to-use settings interface where the user can customise things such as public profile appearance and account settings.
   >

-  - A list of predefined templates for sites when creating a site, that can be organised and filtered via relevant tags.
+  - A list of pre-defined site templates for creating a site that can be organised and filtered via relevant tags.
   >

   - When creating the site, the user can select options that allow them to change the default styling properties of the site.